Training Provably Robust Models by Polyhedral Envelope Regularization: Model Linearization

 \subsection{Linearization of Activation Functions}

 In this section, we discuss the choice of $d$, $l$ and $h$ in the linear approximation $dx + l \leq \sigma(x) \leq dx + h$ for activation function $\sigma$ when $x \in [\underline{x}, \bar{x}]$.
-Method used here is slightly different from~\cite{zhang2018efficient}.
-First, the slope of the linear upper and lower bound is the same for simplicity.
-Second, all coefficients need to have analytical form because we need to calculate the gradient based on them during training.
-Note that~\cite{zhang2018efficient} use binary search for optimal $d$, $l$, $h$.
+The method used here is slightly different from that of~\cite{zhang2018efficient}.
+First, the slope of the linear upper and lower bound is the same, because this can save up to $3/4$ memory when calculating the slope of the linear bound.
+Second, all coefficients need to have an analytical form because we need to calculate the gradient based on them during training.
+Note that~\cite{zhang2018efficient} use binary search to obtain the optimal $d$, $l$, $h$ for general activation functions.